 Kyzyl-Tashtyg is a high-quality, ultra-large zinc-rich polymetallic mine, with a design throughput of 1 million tonnes per annum.
 It stands as a successful Chinese mining operation in Russia.

 Kyzyl-Tashtyg is being developed in two phases.
-Phase I (2008–2019): Developed and commissioned open-pit mining operations and a processing plant in 2015, with an annual throughput of 1 million tonnes.
-Phase II (2020–present): Transitioned to underground mining, employing the pillarless sub-level caving method.
-After receiving government certification in 2021, the project entered a five-year construction period, achieving stable production by 2022.
-Phase II continues to advance in 2025, focusing on deep-level extraction and safe, efficient operations.
+Phase I (2008–2019): Built and commissioned open-pit mining operations with an annual capacity of 1 million tonnes and a processing plant, with production commencing in 2015.
+Phase II (2020–present): Transitioned to underground mining, employing the pillarless sublevel caving method.
+After receiving state approval in 2021, the mine entered a five-year construction period.

 In 2006, Zijin Mining acquired a 70% interest in the Kyzyl-Tashtyg Zinc-Lead Project in Tuva, Russia.
 Heilongjiang Longxing International Resources Development Group Co., Ltd. holds the remaining 30%.

-The project is committed to fulfilling its corporate social responsibility by fostering economic and social development in its host region.
-Through internal and external training programs, it prepares local employees for important roles.
-It also supported a wide range of community initiatives, including the Reindeer Herders’ Cultural Festival hosted by the Todzha District Government; a book fair at the Tuva Republic Library; a greenhouse agricultural project and a children’s summer camp at Azas Lake, both in the Todzha District.
+Through internal and external training programs, the operation strengthens the local talent pipeline.
+It has also supported a wide range of community initiatives, including the Reindeer Herders’ Cultural Festival hosted by the Todzha District Government; a greenhouse project in Todzha District; a book fair at the Tuva Republic Library; and a children’s summer camp project at Azas Lake in Todzha District.